Revising the quantum work fluctuation framework to encompass energy conservation

-The starting point of our study is the insight from Ref.~\cite{Hovhannisyan_2024} that any state-independent scheme for measuring work which satisfies the Jarzynski equality (JE) \cite{Jarzynski_1997} and energy conservation for all \textit{thermal} initial states must align with the two-projective-energy-measurements (TPM) scheme \cite{Kurchan_2000, Tasaki_2000, Talkner_2007, Esposito_2009, Campisi_2011}.
-The JE is a powerful theorem that links fluctuations in non-equilibrium processes to changes in the equilibrium free energy of a system, while the TPM scheme is a conventional method for estimating thermodynamic quantities such as work by measuring energy before and after a process.
+The starting point of our study is the insight from Ref.~\cite{Hovhannisyan2024} that any state-independent scheme for measuring work which satisfies the Jarzynski equality (JE) \cite{Jarzynski1997} and energy conservation for all \textit{thermal} initial states must align with the two-projective-energy-measurements (TPM) scheme \cite{Kurchan2000, Tasaki2000, Talkner2007, Esposito2009, Campisi2011}.
+The JE is a powerful theorem that links fluctuations in non-equilibrium processes to changes in the equilibrium free energy of a system.
+The TPM scheme is a conventional method for estimating work by measuring energy before and after a process (see a detailed description of the scheme in Sec.~\ref{sec:modTPM} below).

-Unfortunately, the TPM scheme has a fundamental flaw: its measurement results do not reproduce the true average energy change for \textit{coherent} processes \cite{Allahverdyan_2005, Talkner_2016}.
-This conflict with energy conservation is aggravated by the fact that the TPM scheme cannot be directly generalized to coherent systems \cite{Perarnau_2017}.
-Indeed, if a state-independent work measurement scheme yields statistics that coincide with the TPM scheme's statistics for initial states with no coherence, then it simply coincides with the TPM scheme \cite{Perarnau_2017}.
+Unfortunately, the TPM scheme has a fundamental flaw: its measurement results do not reproduce the true average energy change for \textit{coherent} processes \cite{Allahverdyan2005, Talkner2016}, which is due to the invasive nature of the first energy measurement.
+This conflict with energy conservation is aggravated by the fact that the TPM scheme cannot be directly generalized to coherent systems \cite{Perarnau2017}.
+Indeed, if a state-independent work measurement scheme yields statistics that coincide with the TPM scheme's statistics for initial states with no coherence, then it simply coincides with the TPM scheme \cite{Perarnau2017}.